Skip to content

 • Credit counseling course (pre-filing): $10–$50, sometimes free for low income.
 Must be completed within 180 days before filing.

 • Debtor education course (post-filing): $10–$50.
-Required before discharge; without it, you don’t get the discharge.
+Required before discharge.

 • Credit reports: $0–$30 if your attorney doesn't pull them.

-• Court filing fee: $338 Chapter 7 / $313 Chapter 13 (can be paid in installments or waived for low income under 150% of federal poverty level).
+• Court filing fee: $338 Chapter 7 / $313 Chapter 13 (fee waiver or installment payments available).

-State exemptions: what you actually get to keep
+State exemptions: what you actually keep

-• Motor vehicle: $3,000 (federal) up to $15,000+ in generous states.
+• Motor vehicle: $3,000 federal to $15,000+ in generous states.

-• Household goods / personal property: $14,875 federal, varies by state.
+• Household goods: $14,875 federal, varies by state.

-• Retirement accounts: 401(k), 403(b), traditional pensions: unlimited federal exemption.
-IRAs: up to ~$1.5M exempt.
+• Retirement accounts: 401(k), 403(b), pensions fully exempt.
+IRAs up to ~$1.5M.

-• Wildcard: $1,475–$15,000+ in cash or any property your state allows.
+• Wildcard: $1,475–$15,000+ cash or any property.

 When Chapter 7 is the right move